 Writing placement determines whether a student takes one or two courses in Composition.
-Students can test out of English Composition and receive 6 credit hours with 1) a score of 4 or 5 on the AP English Language and Composition Test or the AP English Literature and Composition Test or with 2) a score of 6 or 7 on the English Language and Composition IB Test.
-If students earn 6 AP credit hours, they may apply 3 credits toward English Composition.
-The remaining 3 credits may be counted toward General Education credit.
+Students can test out of English Composition and receive 3 credit hours with 1) a score of 4 or 5 on the AP English Language and Composition Test or the AP English Literature and Composition Test or with 2) a score of 6 or 7 on the English Language and Composition IB Test.
+If students earn AP/IB credit hours, they may apply 3 credits toward English Composition.